 Academic Excellence and Business and the Professions

 City prides itself on its innovative approach to education.
-Our commitment to, and passion for, academic excellence ranks us 8th out of London universities (The Sunday Times University Guide 2011).
+Our commitment to, and passion for, academic excellence ranks us 6th out of London universities (The Complete University Guide 2017).
 Our courses are enriched by the research of our academic staff.
-Fifteen areas of academic activity were assessed as being of a quality comparable with the very best in the world in the national 2008 Research Assessment Exercise.
+75.7% of City's submission to the Research Excellence Framework (REF) was rated as being of world leading 4* (23.3%) and internationally excellent 3* (52.4%) quality.

 Our concurrent focus on business and the professions provides our students with opportunities for direct interaction with future employers and makes our courses relevant, exciting and topical.
 Many have innovative modes of study involving placement opportunities and engagement with high-profile visiting lecturers from the professions.
 This complements the academic expertise offered within the University.

 High Quality Learning

 Our approach aims to support students in becoming professional, analytical and enquiring graduates who can play a substantial role in the C21st professional environment.
 In 2009, we initiated a review of undergraduate education and this is bringing on-going change to the way in which we conceptualise and deliver our courses.